digihistch24/abstract-template/README.md

 ## License

-The data in this repository is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) License - see the [LICENSE-CCBY](LICENSE-CCBY) file for details.
-By using this data, you agree to give appropriate credit to the original author(s) and to indicate if any modifications have been made.
+The data in this repository is released under the Creative Commons Attribution Share Alike 4.0 International (CC BY 4.0) License - see the [LICENSE-CCBYSA](LICENSE-CCBYSA) file for details.
+By using this data, you agree to make any modifications available under the same license.
 The code in this repository is released under the GNU Affero General Public License v3.0 - see the [LICENSE-AGPL](LICENSE-AGPL) file for details.
 By using this code, you agree to make any modifications available under the same license.